TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    :term:`sequence`.
-When indexed by a Unicode ordinal (an integer), the table object can do any of the following: return a Unicode ordinal or a string, to map the character to one or more other characters; return ``None``, to delete the character from the return string; or raise a :exc:`LookupError` exception, to map the character to itself.
+When indexed by a Unicode ordinal (an integer), the table object can do any of the following: return a Unicode ordinal or a string, to map the character to one or more other characters; return ``None``, to delete the character kutoka the return string; or raise a :exc:`LookupError` exception, to map the character to itself.

-   You can use :meth:`str.maketrans` to create a translation map from character-to-character mappings in different formats.
+   You can use :meth:`str.maketrans` to create a translation map kutoka character-to-character mappings in different formats.

    See also the :mod:`codecs` module for a more flexible approach to custom